 - What would happen if you looked at them in different ways and experimented and played around with them?

-- How could they fit into, operate and develop within a different environment?
+- How could they fit, operate and develop within a different environment?

-- How could they be made to contribute to and support the solving of different problems?
+- How could they contribute to solving different problems?

 - What would happen if you gave them resources and invested time in developing and expanding them?